 Big face skiing more your thing?
 Check out “The Z” on the north face of Braddock Peak.
 Want to learn the skills to start riding these classics?
 Check out our ski mountaineering courses.

 As summer rolls around and the snow eventually melts (it takes a bit longer up here, being in the Never Summer range), we turn our eyes to camping, hiking, biking, and four-wheeling.
 Water people–get excited to stand up paddleboard or kayaking on the North Michigan Reservoir.
 For wildlife lovers, there’s an abundance of fishing, hunting, birding, and wildlife viewing.
 Due to minimal light pollution, this is a popular destination for stargazers and night photographers!
-The fun continues into the fall as temperatures cool and leaves start to change.

 Getting there is easy.
 The top of the pass is located roughly 65 miles west of Fort Collins.
 Those coming from the northern Denver metro area will likely drive through scenic Poudre Canyon Road (State Highway 14).
 This road is paved, accessible all year, and is well maintained.
 In the summer, don’t be surprised if you see rock climbers scaling walls and waders in the creek fly fishing.
 Drive times from Fort Collins are typically two hours and Boulder/Denver is three hours.